Ashoklathwal/Code-for-Interview/README.md

 * String Rotation: Assume you have a method isSubst ring which checks if one word is a substring of another.
 Given two strings, 51 and     52, write code to check if 52 is a rotation of 51 using only one call to isSubstring (e.g., "waterbottle" is a rotation                 of"erbottlewat").
 * Given a number, return all possible strings that the number could represent if `2 -> {A, B, C}, 4 -> {D, E, F}`, and so on.
 (OR) return-all-possible-strings-that-the-phone-number-could-represent [**Solution**](AllPossibleStrings.java) [**Explanation**](http://www.geeksforgeeks.org/find-possible-words-phone-digits/)
 * Write a function that parses a string into integer.[**Solution**](parseStrToInteger.java)
+* Find all substring of a given String.
+* Find all palindromic substring of a given string.

 ### Bitwise Manipulation